pyvideo/pyvideo/content/pages/thank-you-contributors.rst

 - ivan-bilan
 - joshmorel

-These developers are hard working, kind, and supportive.
+These developers are hardworking, kind and supportive.
-I'm very fortunate to work with such a wonderful team.
+I'm fortunate to work with such a wonderful team.

-So, finally, Thanks.
+So, finally, thank you.

-Thanks for helping grow one of those Python resources that I believe helps Python developers at all levels push their envelope of skills and reach towards the developers they want to be.
+Together we've created a resource that helps Python developers at all levels hone their skills and move toward the developers they want to be.

 -- Paul